 It was a cold and windy morning, and for the first time in awhile, I wore my rain jacket on top of my fleece to keep warm.

-For the video I recorded yesterday, I somewhat abused my bear can.
-I was quite surprised to find that my pop tarts were fully intact despite the abuse.
+For the video I recorded yesterday, I somewhat abused my bear can, kicking it around a few times for dramatic effect.
+It didn't seem to mind (or get scratched up in the process of rolling on the ground), and this morning, I was quite surprised to find that my pop tarts were fully intact despite the abuse.
 It just goes to show that proper food packing techniques really pay off.

 The last thing anyone wants when digging a cathole is to pick a previously-used location.
 There is a hiker on the PCT this year, “Landmine”, who got his name after digging up someone’s cathole on his first day on the trail.
 Fortunately, I haven’t done that yet (it helps to be ahead of the herd), but I did dig up today someone’s used tampon and applicator.
 Ew.
 And doubly-so, since those always need to be packed out, since they don’t biodegrade.